adanzweig/ziplab_exam/README.md

 Code must be allocated on Github (provide the link) and please mount the API in a hosting and personal domain and also share it with us.

+###Deployment

+- Clone this repo
+- Create database into mysql
+- Run the commands in /database/zipdev_2020-02-28.sql
+- Edit the application/config/config.php with the credentials
+- For local run you can create your temporal server with the command -S : php -S localhost:8080
+- Now you can run the Postman actions.

 ###How to use